vkluchenkov/aliah-spring-intensive/README.md

 ## Description

-Fairly simple multilingual landing page for a dance event — with a few complications such as sending emails through Sendinblue integration (emails generated with MJML), saving form submissions in Notion and processing PayPal / Stripe payments.
+Another iteration of fairly simple multilingual landing page for a dance event — with a few complications such as sending emails through Sendinblue integration (emails generated with MJML), saving form submissions in Notion and processing PayPal / Stripe payments.

 ## Stack